SontakkeShailesh/UFinance/README.md

 # UFinance - Income & Expense Tracker

 UFinance is a simple yet comprehensive web application designed to help users efficiently track their income and expenses.
 It offers detailed transaction history, real-time balance updates, and intuitive record management.
 This project was solely developed by me, Shailesh, using Java, Spring Boot, Spring Data JPA, and MySQL.
-The source code is proprietary and has not been published or shared publicly.